foxhj/ssh_honeypot/README.md

                         log credentials to csv file FILENAME (default is creds.csv)

-"$ ssh-keygen -i <KEY_NAME> -t rsa" to generate key if you havent already
+"$ ssh-keygen -f <KEY_NAME> -t rsa" to generate key if you havent already
 ```

 * `pip install paramiko` to install the only required nonstandard library.